15532th/avtdl/PLUGINS.md

 * `adjust_update_interval`: change delay before next update based on response headers.
 This setting doesn't affect timeouts after failed requests.
 Default value is `true`.
 * `quiet_start`: throw away new records on the first update after application startup.
 Default value is `false`.
 * `quiet_first_time`: throw away new records produced on first update of given url.
 Default value is `true`.
 * `track_reschedule`: keep track of scheduled time of upcoming streams, emit record again if it is changed to an earlier date.
-Default value is `true`.
+Default value is `false`.

 #### Produced records types: